 Certain media are indispensable for acquiring a reliable (dependable) indication of his/her potentialities for becoming adult.
-For example, the orthopedagogue must know what his/her abilities themselves are, to adequately help him/her further on his/her way to adulthood.
+For example, the orthopedagogue must know what the child's abilities themselves are to adequately help him/her further on his/her way to adulthood.